 Guarding Their Legacy - Honoring Their Sacrifice", the tagline of the AVC, is also the title of our new series of veterans' oral histories.
 Tune in every few weeks to watch a new story from those who have served with honor over the last 75 years of American military history.
 Colonel Edward D Shames, of Easy Company, 506th Parachute Infantry Regiment, 101st Airborne Division, describes his experiences leading up to, on and after D-Day, June 6th, 1944.
 Read More

+The full broadcast of the parade is now available.
 The National Memorial Day Parade is a moving timeline of American military history, recognizing the service and sacrifice of Americans from the Revolution to present day service members who have answered the call to serve in Afghanistan and Iraq.
 The parade features more than 4,000 participants, with more than 1,000 active duty military personnel, senior military officials, and decorated & acclaimed veterans.
 Read More